New & Used Mazda 5: In Depth

 Shopping for a new Mazda MAZDA5?

 GET A FREE PRICE QUOTE

 The Mazda 5 is a minivan that trends towards the smaller side of its segment; it’s simply a minivan at a fraction of the size.
-Although this improves handling, it decreases interior space.
-The Mazda 5 is a minivan for those who are fond of driving.
+Even though this improves handling, it limits interior space.
+The Mazda 5 is a minivan for those who enjoy driving.

 For more information on the Mazda 5, including options, pricing, and specifications, see our full review of the 2014 Mazda 5.

 The current Mazda 5 was redesigned in 2012, borrowing its running gear from the Mazda 3 compact sedan and hatchback.
 The styling of the latest model is considerably more adventurous, with lines based on the 'Nagare' design language of swoopy, almost aquatic shapes.
 The tailgate has a more carlike design than it did in the last generation, and the Mazda 5's front styling may have the most extreme version of Mazda's 'grinning' corporate grille design.
 With luck, it'll likely be toned down in years to come, to follow the example of the Mazda 3.

 There's seating for six in the Mazda 5, but it's not what you might expect: There are three rows of two seats each.
 The front four positions are nice bucket seats, and the third row is slightly elevated, and really suitable only for kids.
 Entry and exit is good, the second row slides fore and aft, and both the second and third rows can be folded down to expand the cargo volume.